This article first appeared in the Homeschool Journey newsletter, January 2004, updated slightly in 2019

 Maybe the thing to do is to let go a little, have a day or two of relaxed fun and, in the odd peaceful moment, check in with yourself and reaffirm why you started this crazy homeschool thing in the first place.
 Remind yourself of all the good things that have happened and acknowledge, but gracefully let go of, all the not so great things.

-Here is a list of activities to keep you sane without resorting to the TV or the mall.
+Here is a list of activities to keep you sane without resorting to screens or the mall.
 Do a few of these things to get you through your crisis and then, once you’re feeling a bit more together, get back to that school work:

 - Get some big pieces of paper and masking-tape it to a whole wall.
 Get the crayons out and make a mural.
 If you want this activity to last more than 10 minutes, you’ll need to form it: start by telling a story, perhaps of a long journey, and sketch in the mountains or woods or a path…and let the children take it from there – if they’re old enough.
 Otherwise, draw with them.
 Other themes could be: how Grandma and Grandpa came to this country; scenes from past family outings; Noah’s Ark; gnomes underground and fairies above ground.

 - Get out every blanket you own and rearrange the furniture into one huge maze of tents and tunnels.

 - Read a favorite fairy tale, make figures out of clay or beeswax, and act out the story.
 The Three Billy Goats Gruff is a good one: improvise with a blue cloth for the river and blocks or pieces of wood for the bridge.
 If you do the Three Little Pigs you can have fun building the pigs’ houses.

 - Spend the day preparing a meal from another land.
 Get music from the library, make a menu, learn how to say please and thank you in the appropriate language(s).
 Children can decorate the table with flags of the country.

 - Dig out photos from when Mommy and Daddy were young and spend the afternoon giggling about them.